Frequently Asked Questions

 Where do you attend births?

 We primarily attend births in the comfort and privacy of your home.
 That is the goal for most.
 During our prenatal care visits, we will discuss what is most important to you, your vision for your birth space, your deeply held birth preferences, and any preparations needed to ensure a safe and supported home birth experience.
-We will work together to make it happen, to the extent we are able to, working within our control.
-How you experience your care is a priority, and at the same time, we hold safety and sanctity together in the palms of our hands.
+At Motherly Love Midwifery, how you experience your care is a priority.

 As CPM’s we do not attend hospital births as a primary care provider.
-If you or your baby require advanced monitoring or medical care at any time, due to a pre-existing or pregnancy-induced health condition, we would refer you to one of our trusted hospital-based care Midwives or OBgyns.
+If you or your baby require advanced monitoring or medical care at any time, due to a pre-existing or pregnancy-induced health condition, we would refer you to one of our trusted hospital-based care Midwives (or OBgyns), and our role would be supportive, moving forward.

 Do you accept insurance?

 We are primarily a self/cash-pay practice.
 We do serve clients with Health Sharing Plans, such as Samaritan Ministries, Zion, Liberty HealthShare, and Christian Healthcare Ministries.
 Depending on your plan, we can submit an estimated bill early in your care.
 In many cases, all of the costs associated with home birth are covered by these plans.
-We also accept HSA payments.
+We also accept HSA payments for certain installments.

 What is the cost of care?

-Our standard midwifery care package includes all prenatal care visits – mirroring the standard OB prenatal visit timeline exactly, including all important lab work, and standard ultrasounds – as well as personal phone/messaging access to your Midwife when needed, on-call availability, birth attendance (delivery), presence of an additional skilled trained birth attendant (RN/CPM/BA), immediate postpartum/newborn care, home postpartum and newborn care visits, or office visits through 6-8 weeks, as well as lactation support.
+Our standard midwifery care package includes all prenatal care visits – mirroring the standard “obstetric” prenatal visit timeline exactly, including all important lab work, and ultrasounds – as well as personal phone/messaging access to your Midwife when needed, on-call availability, birth attendance (delivery), presence of an additional skilled trained birth attendant (RN/CPM/BA), immediate postpartum/newborn care, home postpartum and newborn care visits, extra office visits through 6-8 weeks, as well as lactation support.

 The total fee is $6500, which is due in full by 36 weeks of pregnancy.
 Your 10% retainer fee is due at the first prenatal visit.
-If you come into care later in the pregnancy, your retainer will shift, to match.
+If you come into care later in the pregnancy, your retainer will increase accordingly.
+Discounts for early payment in full, fellow birth workers, previous/current client-families of Northern Star Doula, and repeat clients of Motherly Love Midwifery.

-If you are outside of our 40-mile/45-Minute service range, there will be additional travel fee incurred for those who prefer to have all home visits.
+If you are outside of our 40-mile/40-Minute service range, there will be additional travel fee incurred for those who prefer to have all home visits.

 Check, Cash, and Zelle accepted.
 Payment plans and other options are available to help make home birth care accessible for families.